eed3si9n/herding-cats/docs/08/d.md

 There's also iteratees implementation based on free monads.
 Finally, he summarizes free monads in nice bullet points:

-> - A model for any recursive datatype with data at the leaves.
+> - A model for any recursive data type with data at the leaves.
 > - A free monad is an expression tree with variables at the leaves and flatMap is variable substitution.

 #### Free monoid using Free